bokaderohit98/pixar/readme.md

 ### 5. Head over to localhost:5000 to see the app in action.

 ###### For Client side development clone [this repository](https://github.com/bokaderohit98/pixar-ui) in current folder. i.e. in pixar.
 And follow the instructions give in the repository.

+---
+## API Reference

+### /
+- Home endpoint
+- returns index.html

+### /path:path_name
+- Endpoint to serve static files
+- path_name is the path to any static file on server

+### /api?pixify=value
+- Api endpoint to color and pixify image.
+- Here value can be `True` or `False` depending upon whether you want to increase the resolution of image or not.